-The below directives are essential to the safety and wellbeing of staff, children and their families, and to ensure that an ECKA service operates in a professional and appropriate manner when using social media and/or information sharing platforms.
+The below directives are essential to the safety and wellbeing of staff, children and their families, and to ensure that ECKA operates in a professional and appropriate manner when using social media and/or information sharing platforms.

-Staff must exercise extreme caution using ICT facilities when accessing social media and/or information sharing platforms, whether in the workplace or relating to external events or functions involving an ECKA service.
+Staff must exercise extreme caution using ICT facilities when accessing social media and/or information sharing platforms, whether in the workplace or relating to external events or functions involving ECKA Services.

-It is a breach of confidentiality and privacy to make posts or comments about children, families, staff or management from an ECKA service on social media sites without consent or authorisation.
+It is a breach of confidentiality and privacy to make posts or comments about children, families, staff or management from ECKA on social media sites without consent or authorisation.
 It is also an offence under current legislation, to record or use a visual image of a child, including transmitting the image on the internet, without the written consent of the child's parent.